Tyfox1206/Patient_Survival_Prediction/README.md

 ## Google Slides
 [Here is a link to our slide deck for out project](https://docs.google.com/presentation/d/1tqfkghh-dxVE-MiiTn7kj0nsAiQ8NWGiNQQ4aSdb_-s/edit#slide=id.g13cbd3b1228_0_15)

+## Dashboard
+*Here will go our link to the Dashboard

 # Database

 ## Creating the Provisional Database